andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

   <figcaption class="figure-caption">Just goatin' off</figcaption>
 </figure>

-These species of *capra* were especially friendly, moseying up to us for pets and even selfies.
+These species of *capra* are especially friendly, moseying up to us for pets and even selfies.

 <figure class="figure">